NovellaForge/NovellaForge/README.md

 Multi-Platform Support: using Fyne will allow the application to run on multiple platforms (Windows, macOS, Linux, Android, iOS).

-Scene/Menu Templates: These are the different types of scenes or menus that the user can create.
-You've already identified several types:

-Story Variant: This is a scene where the text is the primary focus, and images are secondary.
-This could be used for narrative-heavy sections of the game.

-Puzzle Variant: Similar to the story variant, but with interactive text pieces.
-This could be used for sections of the game where the player needs to solve a puzzle or make a decision based on the text.

-Dialog Variant: This is a scene where images are the primary focus, and the text is secondary.
-This could be used for sections of the game where the player is having a conversation with a character.

-Selector Variant: Similar to the dialog variant, but with multiple choices for the player to select from.
-This could be used for sections of the game where the player needs to make a decision that will affect the outcome of the story.

-Main Menu: This is the first screen that the player sees when they start the game.
-It should include options to start a new game, load a saved game, adjust settings, and quit the game.

-Settings Menu: This is where the player can adjust various settings for the game, such as audio volume, text speed, and display settings.

 Save/Load Menu: This is where the player can save their current progress or load a previous save.

 Inheritance/Editing: All scene/menu templates should be inheritable and editable, allowing users to customize them to fit their specific needs.